 It depends on your personal situation.
 Some people are born with extra teeth – a condition called hyperdontia – and in this case, the extra teeth will need to be extracted.
 Sometimes dentists may want to extract normal teeth (including wisdom teeth) to make room for movement with braces.

 Not all dentists approve of removing healthy teeth.
 Remember that you’re entitled to a second opinion if you or your child are recommended to have teeth removed as part of crowded teeth treatment.
-A less severe way to make space before applying braces is to file the teeth down slightly, but this isn’t always an option.
-But there are certainly people who have their crowded teeth fixed with braces and without extraction.
+A less severe way to make space before applying braces is to file the teeth down slightly (interproximal reduction), but this isn't always an option.
+And an even more common way to make space is by using spacers for teeth before braces.

 Here, Dr. Loh shares a case where he didn’t need to extract teeth to get great results: